Demographics of Colombia: Ethnicity

 The Organización Nacional Indígena de Colombia (ONIC), founded at the first National Indigenous Congress in 1982, is an organization representing the indigenous peoples of Colombia.
 In 1991, Colombia signed and ratified the current international law concerning indigenous peoples, Indigenous and Tribal Peoples Convention, 1989.

 Black Africans were brought as slaves, mostly to the coastal lowlands, beginning early in the 16th century and continuing into the 19th century.
 Large Afro-Colombian communities are found today on the Caribbean and Pacific coasts.
 The population of the department of Chocó, running along the northern portion of Colombia's Pacific coast, is over 70% black.
 Britons and Jamaicans migrated mainly to the islands of San Andres and Providencia Islands.
 A number of other Europeans and North Americans migrated to the country in the late 19th and early 20th centuries, including people from the former USSR during and after the Second World War.

 Many immigrant communities have settled on the Caribbean coast, in particular recent immigrants from the Middle East.
 Barranquilla (the largest city of the Colombian Caribbean) and other Caribbean cities have the largest populations of Phoenician (Lebanese), Palestinian and other Middle Easterners.
 There are also important communities of Romanis and Jews.
 There is a major migration trend of Venezuelans, due to the political crisis and economic collapse in Venezuela.

+Population pyramids by racial-ethnic group, 2005 and 2018 censuses.

+Population pyramid of Colombia by ethnic-racial group, 2005.

+Population pyramid of Colombia by ethnic-racial group, 2018.